-Private health insurances are still uncommon in Sweden.
-Mostly because there is no real need for them.
-The public welfare system covers more or less the same scenarios, as a private insurance would do.
+Private health insurances have long been considered unnecessary in Sweden because the public welfare system covers more or less the same scenarios, as a private insurance.

 However, private health insurances have become increasingly popular over the last five years.
-Large companies and firms have started to offer this type of insurances to their employees as work benefits.
+Large companies offer this type of insurances to their employees as work benefits.
 The privileges of a private health insurance are mainly a greater coverage and faster access to some medical examinations and interventions.

 A private health insurance might, e.g. grant you a larger lump sum if you get injured or disabled due to illness.
 It might also offer financial compensation in case you become disabled and unable to work.

 Not sure about your insurance status?
 Ask your employer about the conditions of your work insurance.
 Is it private?
 Public?
 What does it cover?
 And what are you supposed to cover by yourself?
 Pay special attention to the work/spare time coverage.
 Most work insurances don’t apply if you get sick or injured during your spare time.

 This is another type of insurance that partly overlaps with the coverage of the social security system in Sweden.
 Children who are seriously injured – becoming disabled for the rest of their lives – receive compensation from Försäkringskassan.
 This compensation, however, has limits.
 And this is where private insurance companies offer a more comprehensive insurance with a greater coverage.